Slips, trips and public liability

 “Osbornes is a well-regarded personal injury practice well equipped to advise on high-value and high-profile claims.”

 “This is an excellent PI team, who are highly respected in the PI sector.
 Their team includes bright, hard-working solicitors dedicated to achieving successful outcomes for their clients”

 There are countless ways in which one person’s negligence can cause another to trip, slip, fall or otherwise suffer personal injury

 Pedestrian highway injury claim

 Local Councils owe a statutory duty to keep pavements in repair.
-Where they fail to do so and the pavement becomes dangerous they may be liable to a person who falls over a pavement defect and sustains injury.
+Where they fail to do so, and the pavement becomes dangerous, they may be liable to someone who falls over a pavement defect and sustains an injury.

-These cases can be difficult to win because councils can often rely on the defence that they had a proper inspection and repair system.
-It is very important that the injured person takes photographs of the defect and contacts witnesses as soon as possible.
+These cases can be difficult to win because councils often rely on the defence that they have a proper inspection and repair system.
+The injured person must take photographs of the defect and contact witnesses as soon as possible.

 Injury claims in other public places